gwdistsys18/dist-sys-practice/README.md

         | Cons | 1.
 Proprietary locked box--control is coupled to data 2.
 Each node is configured individually | SDN controller is very complex                                                            |

 2. ***Tutorial: Using the OpenDaylight SDN Controller with the Mininet Network Emulator***

+    This tutorial guides me to simulate an SDN controller (OpenDaylight) with a SDN network (Mininet) using OpenFlow.
+All working enviorment are sitting on VM running in VirtualBox.
+There are three sections included here--1) set up Mininet VM, 2) set up OpenDaylight VM, and 3) capture OpenFlow messages

+    * **OpenDayligh VM**
+        * *Start OpenDaylight VM.
+Connect it*

+            Using the Ubuntu Server ISO, we can installed a new Vm in Virtual Box.
+After set up a loopback network adapter, we can connect to the VM using putty based on the IP gained from ```ifconfig``` command

+        * *Set up dependencies*

+          * OpenDaylight is Java program and packaged in karaf container.
+Thus we need install Java for it.
+          * Then we need to download and tar the OpenDaylight file.
+We can start it with ```karaf``` inside of the container.
+          * Install features for testing and GUI.

+    * **Mininet VM**
+        * *Start and connect Mininet VM*

+            There is a VM .ovf file provided by Mininet project.
+We can import the MininetVM to virtual box with it.
+Similar, we can connect to it using putty.

+        * *Start Mininet*

+            Inside of the MininetVM, there are many pre-installed dependcries for supporting Mininet.
+We can start it directly withou any installation.
+We can test the network by ping something, which is worked out.

+    * **Caputure OpenFlow message**
+        * *Access OpenDaylight GUI*

+            Once OpenDaylightVM is set up, we can access GUI from browser.
+There are lots of SDN features that we should know.
+Topology, nodes and Yang which provides SDN switches.

+        * *Capture messages*

+            Keep two VM and our SDN application on them running.
+Now we had set up a SDN, which could be validated if we can capture OpenFlow message or not.
+Connecting to MininetVM, we can start Wireshark to detecting packet.
+After creating a filter for OpenFlow message, we can observe message flowing on.